astronauticsnow.com

 Astronautics program history, focus, structure, and dynamics

-The Astronautics Department awarded more than 650 degrees Master of Science in Astronautical Engineering in 2004-2020.
-More than 2000 students took the flagship Astronautics graduate course ASTE-520 (old AE-501 and AME-501) Spacecraft Systems Design from 1994-2020).
+More than 2500 students took the flagship Astronautics graduate course ASTE-520 (old AE-501 and AME-501) Spacecraft Systems Design from 1994-2025.

-The USC-Astronautics LinkedIn group also welcomes our program friends and supporters from the space and defense industries, national laboratories and FFRDCs, government centers, academia, and space advocates who are interested in and support our program.
+The USC-Astronautics LinkedIn group also welcomes our program friends and supporters from the space and defense industries, national laboratories and FFRDCs, military services, government centers, academia, and space advocates who are interested in and support our program.

 Periodically, our group members post job openings -- many will certainly find them useful.